mohamed-keshk/Mobile-Robot-development-platform/README.md

 ![Mobile Robot Render](/Photos/Render_2.JPG "A SolidWorks render of the Mobile Robot")

-Thia is an open source Mobile robot devolopment platform, Originally ddesigned to be a part of a swarm that will be deployed in factories or warehouses or otherwise. the chassis is based on aluminum extrusion, built to withstand of up to 200 Kg.
-Used the Jetson Nano as the brains and a LIDAR
+### Originally designed to be a part of a swarm that will be deployed in factories or warehouses or otherwise.
+- The chassis is made of aluminum extrusion
+- A linear actuator that lifts the center platform to move palettes around.
+- Mecanum wheels where used to allow for maximum degrees of freedom.
+- The control Is based on a Jetson Nano
+- Included some sensors such as RPLIDAR A1

+A list of all the components and links to each one will be available in the BOM shortly.

-Soon I'll be uploading all the Mechanical designs, STL files, All the code and schematics.
+Soon I'll be uploading all the Mechanical designs, STL files, code and schematics.